asparatu/Docker/README.md

 # Docker
-This library of diffrent Docker Compose files to run servers, so you dont have to install the full version on your computer.
+This library of Docker Compose yaml comfiguration file to run enveriments on your pc.